jakubsmiarowski/jakubsmiarowski/README.md

 ### Hi there, my name is Kuba 👋

-## I'm a Frontend Developer, Kitesurfer and Globtrotter!
+## I'm a Fullstack Developer, Kitesurfer and Globtrotter!

-- 🌱 I’m currently studying everything about JavaScript🤣
-- 👯 I’m looking to learn about Web Development from experienced Devs
+- 👯 I want to keep learning with experienced Devs on exciting projects!
 - ⚡ Fun fact: I'm a world class trip organizer

 ### Connect with me: